orphord/gap-rule-test/README.md

 #### Next Steps:
 * If I were to implement this as a more production-like microservice two key changes would be
   1. A RestController to replace the FileDataController -- in this example, the fact that the search and model data were combined into a single file made the idea of a FileDataController of some sort necessary.
 I took advantage of this to allow the ability to pass in a data file as a command line parameter, but in a RestController would be the way to go in a production application.
   2. A DAO layer -- behind the ReservationService and CampsiteService would be a data access layer which would directly make calls to the appropriate data store(s) to acquire the data as opposed to pulling it from a file.
+* With these changes appropriate test cases would be developed to ensure the new functionality worked as we hope.